pbryzek/school-district-analysis/challenge/README.md

 Passing Reading	%: 85.81
 Overall Passing: 65.17

-When the scripts were updated to replace the Math and Reading scores with NaN for all students attending 9th grade Thomas High School we observed the following statistics:
+When the scripts were updated to replace the Math and Reading scores with NaN for all students attending 9th grade Thomas High School we observed the following statistics.

 **NaN Modified**
 Average Math Score: 78.9